zainnadeem/objc-holiday-properties-ios-0616/README.md

   * `addSupply:toHoliday:inSeason:` to insert the submitted "supply" argument into the mutable array of the submitted "holiday" key in the sub-dictionary of the submitted "season" key.

 **Hint:** *It is entirely acceptable (and encouraged) to reference your solution to the original "Apples and Holidays" lab when solving this lab.*
-<a href='https://learn.co/lessons/objc-holiday-properties' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-holiday-properties' title='Holiday Properties'>Holiday Properties</a> on Learn.co and start learning to code for free.</p>